kiyui/gnome-shell-screenshotlocations-extension/README.md

 with the keys `auto-save-directory` and `default-file-type`.
 You can customize the save directory with the extension preference tool.
 A valid example would be `/home/timur/Pictures/Screenshots` for instance.

+The screenshot is saved in UNIX time by default.

+## acknowledgement
+This extension makes use of the excellent [gnome-shell-keybinder](https://github.com/rliang/gnome-shell-keybinder) library.